Motori Moderni: Subaru

 In late 1988 Chiti was commissioned by Subaru to design a new 12-cylinder boxer engine, known as the 1235 for the new 3.5-litre normally aspirated F1 regulations.
-This was tested by Minardi.
-The Japanese car company then bought the Coloni team.
-The program was a complete disaster.
-In June 1990 Subaru withdrew and sold the team back to Enzo Coloni.
-The engine found use in the 1989 Jiotto Caspita prototype sports car before it was used by Subaru for the 1990 season.
+This was briefly tested by Minardi in 1989 but rejected due to low power and excessive weight.
+The Japanese car company then bought the Coloni team but withdrew and sold the team back to Enzo Coloni at the end of the season.
+The engine was later adopted in the 1989 Jiotto Caspita prototype sports car before it was used by Subaru for the 1990 season.

-Sportscar Racing
+Sportscar racing

-After abandoning Formula One, the engines found use in the Alba Racing Team's AR20 entry in the 1990 World Sportscar Championship, but were once again unsuccessful.
+After abandoning Formula One, the flat-12 engines were deployed in the Alba Racing Team's AR20 entry in the 1990 World Sportscar Championship, but failed to start any rounds before being replaced by a more conventional 4.5-litre engine from Buick.

-The engine later saw use in offshore powerboat racing.